bambootv/documentation/DevOps/vps.md

 nano /etc/ssh/sshd_config.d/50-cloud-init.conf  # It will mix with ssh/sshd_config
 If see PasswordAuthentication yes, set it to no

+If not working, read more about ChallengeResponseAuthentication no

 #Login with key:
 sudo useradd -m -s /usr/bin/zsh <username>
 sudo passwd <username>